Vanessa Childress Awarded TFHS 2016 Nurse of the Year

-Nominees have been selected by their peers and are considered to be dedicated role models in the community.
+Nominees were selected by their peers and are considered to be dedicated role models in the community.
 As a nurse, one needs to be a highly dedicated person with varied interests, strengths and passions as nurses work in various facilities like emergency rooms, maternity wards and pediatric offices, to name a few.
 A dedicated nurse has many roles —from staff nurse to educator to nurse practitioner and nurse researcher, striving to serve all of them with passion for the profession and with a strong commitment to patient safety.

 Tahoe Forest Hospital District, 10121 Pine Avenue, PO Box 759,